MarinoWilliam/movies-hub/backend/README.md

 ### Database Setup

 Run Prisma migrations to set up the database schema:
-npx prisma migrate dev --name init
+npm run db:dev:restart
+this will run the Prisma migrations and start the restart docker contaier for the database
 ### Start the Application

 Run the following command to start the server:
 npm run start

-The server will start on the port specified in the `.env` file (default: 3000).
+The server will start on the port specified in the `.env` file.

 ### API Endpoints

+### Check user
+- `auth`: Check for user's state.
+- to check for users, send a `GET` request to 'auth'
+- it retrives user's userName and id.

 #### Sign Up